-- "The 2013 Nissan Leaf's contemporary exterior is complemented by a futuristic yet user-friendly interior." -- Kelley Blue Book
+- "The 2014 Nissan Leaf has a futuristic and airy cabin." -- Kelley Blue Book (2014)

 - "Leaf's two-tier gauge layout is reminiscent of the Honda Civic.
 It works well here.
 While a few displays in the binnacle below the speedometer are unconventional, they're easy to understand and read at a glance.
 The climate controls are self-evident, and the navigation system is fairly easy to program.
 It can help locate charging stations and includes a helpful energy-usage meter." -- Consumer Guide (2012)

 The Leaf has 24 cubic feet of cargo space behind its rear seats, which expands to 30 cubic feet with the 60/40-split rear seats folded.
 With the rear seats up, the Leaf offers considerably more cargo space than rivals like the Ford Focus Electric, and reviewers generally agree that the 2015 Leaf offers a useful amount of space behind the back seat.